 The “Community Action Program” (“CAP”) was established in 1964 by Congress as a centerpiece of the War on Poverty.
 The goal of the program, which is now part of the Community Services Block Grant, is to reduce poverty, revitalize low-income communities, and empower low-income individuals and families to become fully self-sufficient.
-The program is carried out by a national network of over 1,300 designated Community Action Agencies (“CAAs”), which provide a diverse array of services to and advocacy on behalf of low-income individuals and families.
+The program is carried out by a national network of more than 1,000 designated Community Action Agencies (“CAAs”), which provide a diverse array of services to and advocacy on behalf of low-income individuals and families.
 History of Community Action

 How do CAAs open doors to economic prosperity?

 CAAs help hundreds of thousands of Massachusetts residents meet their basic needs and achieve self-sufficiency.
 In addition, CAAs play a major role in the economic well-being of local communities, providing jobs for residents and contracts to local businesses.
 CAAs are economic engines, providing communities with an annual infusion of over $250 million in total resources.
 CAAs generate twice that amount by helping clients become self-sufficient and productive.
 Each CAA operates an average of 12 to 15 programs including:

 - Job Training